moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node.md

 ## Introduction {: #introduction }

+Keeping your node up-to-date is an important part of being a Tanssi block producer node.
+Not only does it help to ensure that your block producer node stays healthy, it also contributes to keeping the entire Tanssi network running smoothly.

 This tutorial covers upgrading your Tanssi block producer node.
 This guide assumes that you've already set up your account and spun up a [block producer node](/node-operators/block-producers/onboarding/run-a-block-producer){target=\_blank}.
 This guide will show you how to upgrade your node whether you're using [Docker](/node-operators/block-producers/onboarding/run-a-block-producer/block-producer-docker/){target=\_blank} or [Systemd](/node-operators/block-producers/onboarding/run-a-block-producer/block-producer-systemd/){target=\_blank}.

 ## Upgrading Docker Nodes {: #upgrading-docker-nodes }